When the “P” is Low, the “Ho” Must Go!

 - S (Standard Deviation) = 11

 - Null Hypothesis (H0): “True Population Mean Score = 90”

 - Alpha (Risk) is 0.05

-Finally, this t-value must be compared with the critical value of t.
-You can find the Critical t Value on the following website: https://people.richland.edu/james/lecture/m170/tbl-t.html.
-Cross reference the “”Confidence Level with the “df” (Degrees of Freedom) to find the Critical t-value.
+If interested, you can compare the T-Value generated with the Critical Value of T. You can find the Critical T Value on the following website: https://people.richland.edu/james/lecture/m170/tbl-t.html.
+Cross reference the Confidence Level with the ‘DF’ (Degrees of Freedom) to find the Critical T-value.